“I accidentally left the gas stove on without a flame!”

 If there is a problem with the carbon monoxide level in your home, your CO detectors should sound the alarm.

-But we caution you to NEVER leave a gas stove on unattended (i.e. overnight or if you are away from home).
+But we caution you to NEVER leave a gas stove on unattended (i..e. working in a different room / floor of the home, leaving the gas on overnight, or if you are away from home).

 How Long Can You Leave A Gas Stove On?